The page has been translated by Gen AI.

 1 minute (60 seconds)1,440 or less

-There are the following restrictions on the evaluation scope and the number of evaluations:
+There are the following limitations on the evaluation scope and the number of evaluations:

-• When the evaluation range is 1 hour (3,600 seconds) or more, the evaluation interval (evaluation count × evaluation range) can be up to 7 days (604,800 seconds)
+• When the evaluation range is at least 1 hour (3,600 seconds), the evaluation interval (evaluation count × evaluation range) can be up to 7 days (604,800 seconds).

 • When the evaluation range is less than 1 hour (3,600 seconds), the evaluation interval (evaluation count × evaluation range) can be up to 1 day (86,400 seconds).

-The conditions for performing alarm evaluation require a conditional operator and threshold setting.
+The conditions for alarm evaluation require a conditional operator and threshold setting.

-StatisticsMethod of calculating metric data during the evaluation period for alarm assessment
+StatisticsMethod for calculating metric data over the evaluation period for alert assessment

 Table.
 Condition Terms

-If the namespace is Virtual Server and the metric is CPU Usage (unit: %), the alarm evaluation condition is completed as below.
+When the namespace is Virtual Server and the metric is CPU Usage (unit: %), the alarm evaluation condition is completed as follows.

 CategoryExample 1Example 2